-She passed away at the American Hospital at 44 Rue Chauveau in Neuilly-sur-Seine.
+Thomas passed away at the American Hospital at 44 Rue Chauveau, Neuilly-sur-Seine, France.
 The hospital remains today, though it has been renovated significantly.

 According to the paperwork pertaining to her death, Pickford and Thomas maintained an address at 116 W 59th St. in New York City, New York.
 This is the location today:

 Thomas’s final film, Everybody’s Sweetheart, was released after her passing.
 Today, only fragments of the film survive.
 Moreover, legend has it that Thomas’s ghost haunts the New Amsterdam Theatre in New York.
 The theater is located at 215 W. 42nd St., New York, New York.

 Woodlawn Cemetery is located at 4199 Webster Ave., Bronx, New York.